 Pennsylvania’s closed primary elections shut out more than one million voters from important elections every year.

-According to the Pennsylvania Department of State, 1,213,865 of 8,498,693 voters were registered as unaffiliated with a political party or with a third party in May 2019.
+According to the Pennsylvania Department of State, nearly 1.3 million voters are registered as unaffiliated with a political party or with a third party.
 This segment of the state’s electorate has been increasing for years, consistent with a national trend of voters identifying as independents.
 But in Pennsylvania, these voters are prevented from participating in the local, state and federal primaries that are likely the most important elections in their communities.

 From local council or commissioner to the U.S. presidency, more than one out of every seven registered voters are barred from having a say in a critical part of the electoral process.
 This occurs despite the fact that primaries, which cost ~$20 million each spring, are funded with tax dollars from every Pennsylvanian regardless of their political affiliation.